 Her deeply felt spiritual connection with the natural environment and First Nations culture of Vancouver Island speaks to us today through her words and paintings.
 She immersed herself in the people and landscape, and drew upon both for inspiration and subject matter for her painting that, in the first half of the 20th century, represented some of the most groundbreaking work in British Columbia and Canada.
 For this, Emily Carr remains a figure of influence in Canada, identified as a pioneer of modernism.
 She was an artist, writer, and mentor to younger artists.
 We also recognize her as a visionary, one who imagined and called for what could be possible in the sleepy cultural scene of the Victoria of her day.

-View a stunning collection of Emily Carr's artwork in Emily Carr: On the Edge of Nowhere, an ongoing exhibition featuring pieces in all the media and styles she explored and perfected.
+View a stunning collection of Emily Carr's artwork in Emily Carr & the Young Generation an ongoing exhibition featuring pieces in all the media and styles she explored and perfected.

 See all of Emily Carr's artwork in our online collection: